synapseweb3/forcerelay/.changelog/v1.0.0-rc.0/features/ibc-relayer-cli/2358-add-unit-testing-commands.md

-- Add unit tests for all Hermes commands with at least one argument ([#2358](https://github.com/informalsystems/ibc-rs/issues/2358))
+- Add unit tests for all Forcerelay commands with at least one argument ([#2358](https://github.com/informalsystems/ibc-rs/issues/2358))